RKE2, also known as RKE Government, is Rancher's next-generation Kubernetes distribution.

 Importantly, RKE2 does not rely on Docker as RKE1 does.
 RKE1 leveraged Docker for deploying and managing the control plane components as well as the container runtime for Kubernetes.
 RKE2 launches control plane components as static pods, managed by the kubelet.
 The embedded container runtime is containerd.

-It is known as RKE Government in order to convey the primary use cases and sector it currently targets.
+It is also known as RKE Government in order to convey the another use case and sector it currently targets.

 Rancher Labs supports responsible disclosure and endeavors to resolve security issues in a reasonable timeframe.
 To report a security vulnerability, email [email protected].